rrevi/rrevi.github.io/_posts/2022-10-31-advanced-crystal.md

 published: true
 layout: post
 title: 'Advanced: Crystal vs Ruby'
-intro: In this post, let's compare the advanced featyres of both Crystal and Ruby
+intro: In this post, let's compare the advanced features of both Crystal and Ruby
 ---

-### Metaprogramming via Macros
+### Metaprogramming

 ### Concurrency